MicrosoftDocs/PowerShell-Docs/gallery/psget/script/psget_find-script.md

 # Find a script with exact version
 Find-Script -Name Connect-O365 -RequiredVersion 1.5.7

+# Find a script with a specific pre-release version
+Find-Script -Name Connect-O365 -RequiredVersion 1.3.2-alpha -AllowPrerelease

 # Find a script from the specified repository
 Find-Script -Name Fabrikam-ServerScript -Repository MyLocalRepo